 During medium-wind days, it's easy to hold on to a kite and make it dance patterns and twirls across the sky.
 Whether you are trading one kite back and forth between family members or flying multiple kites all together, there's a simple childlike innocence to flying a kite that you can't really get from anyone else.
 And since kites are fairly inexpensive, you can easily have everyone in the family out at the same time, keeping a different color kite soaring around in circles.
-To add an extra layer of fun for young kids, opt for kite decorating kits and allow each child to customize
+To add an extra layer of fun for young kids, opt for kite decorating kits and allow

 .Badminton is a great sport to become proficient in, not just because it is fun and a terrific form of exercise, but also because it can be played at a backyard party just as easy as it can at the local recreation center.
 Though Badminton is a racquet sport with rules similar to those in tennis, it is absolutely its own sport.
 The court is roughly half the size of a tennis court, and when you play badminton and realize how fast the shuttlecock/birdie can move at its top speed, you will understand why.
 Because of these factors, badminton can be tough to master, even if you are already a skilled tennis player.
 Consider heeding the tips below to start vanquishing your opponents more quickly!